A Glossary of Frequently Misused or Misunderstood Physics Terms and Concepts.By Donald E. Simanek, Lock Haven

 Misuse alert: Do not call an authoritative or ‘book’ value of a physical quantity a theoretical value, as in: "We compared our experimentally determined value of index of refraction with the theoretical value and found they differed by 0.07".
 The value obtained from index of refraction tables comes not from theory, but from experiment, and therefore should not be called theoretical.
 The word theoretically suffers the same abuse.
 Only when a numeric value is a prediction from theory, can one properly refer to it as a "theoretical value".Theory.
 A well-tested, usually mathematical, model of some part of science.
 In physics a theory usually takes the form of an equation or a group of equations, along with explanatory rules for their application.
 Theories are said to be successful if (1) they synthesize and unify a significant range of phenomena; (2) they have predictive power, either predicting new phenomena, or suggesting a direction for further research and testing.
 Compare: hypothesis, and law.

 Uncertainty.
 Synonym: error.
 A measure of the inherent variability of repeated measurements of a quantity.
 A prediction of the probable variability of a result, based on the inherent uncertainties in the data, found from a mathematical calculation of how the data uncertainties would, in combination, lead to uncertainty in the result.
 This calculation or process by which one predicts the size of the uncertainty in results from the uncertainties in data and procedure is called error analysis.

 See: absolute uncertainty and relative uncertainty.
 Uncertainties are always present.
 The experimenter’s job is to keep them as small as required for a useful result.
 We recognize two kinds of uncertainties: indeterminate and determinate.
 Indeterminate uncertainties are those whose size and sign are unknown, and are sometimes (misleadingly) called random.
-Determinate uncertainties are those of definite sign, often referring to uncertainties due to instrument miscalibration, bias in reading scales, or some unknown influence on the measurement.
+Determinate uncertainties are those of definite sign, often referring to uncertainties due to instrument miscalibration, bias in reading scales, or some unknown influence or bias in the measurement.

 "Uncertainty" and "error" have colloqual meanings as well.
 Examples: "I have some uncertainty how to proceed."
 "The answer isn't reasonable; I must have made an error (mistake or blunder)."